yifanwang97/Explainable-fuzzy-integral/README.md

 python main_shape.py
 ```

-We can get a ResNet18 model for the shape images.
+We can obtain a ResNet18 model for the shape images.

-The training results are shown in a txt file "1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/log.txt".
+The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/shape_resnet18/”.

 ```
 python main_texture.py
 ```

-We can get a ResNet18 model for the texture images.
+We can obtain a ResNet18 model for the texture images.

-The training results are shown in a txt file "1_fuzzy_integral_fold1/data/all_datasets/model/texture_resnet18/log.txt".
+The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/texture_resnet18/”.

 ```
 python main_color.py
 ```

-We can get a ResNet18 model for the color images.
+We can obtain a ResNet18 model for the color images.

-The training results are shown in a txt file "1_fuzzy_integral_fold1/data/all_datasets/model/color_resnet18/log.txt".
+The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/color_resnet18/”.

 ```
 python main_ori.py
 ```

-We can get a ResNet18 model for the original images.
+We can obtain a ResNet18 model for the original images.

-The training results are shown in a txt file "1_fuzzy_integral_fold1/data/all_datasets/model/original_resnet18/log.txt".
+The training results are shown in a text file named “log.txt” located at “1_fuzzy_integral_fold1/data/all_datasets/model/original_resnet18/”.

 ### Fuzzy Integral Fusion
 Please refer to the folder (i.e., 1_fuzzy_integral_fold1).